infraxys-core/infraxys-developer/README.md

 ### Using Infraxys developer

+You will need to do the following to have Infraxys fully up-and-running:
+- Open the Utils-slider at the right.
+- Drag environment "Infraxys system environment" from gitHub.com -> infraxys-modules -> infraxys-core -> master -> environments and drop it on the root-project in the left project-tree (actually any project is OK).
+- Click on the environment.
+You will see the Infraxys-container.
+This container needs to be shared with every environment.
+- Open the "Included containers"-tab of the root-project
+- Drag the Infraxys container from the "Infraxys system environment" into the top-left table.

+We're all set to start using Infraxys.

 Several modules are already enabled in this clean installation.
 If you want to start creating resources in your AWS account, then there's some extra configuration required.

 Follow some examples from [Infraxys by example](https://github.com/infraxys-modules/infraxys-by-example) to get started.
+This module should already be in your modules-list.